gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

 > As we look to the future of Bible Quizzing, it’s clear to me that change is necessary to keep Quizzing alive.
 The change likely won’t be simple, easy, or quick.
 The details laid out in Gryphon’s proposal display the exact sort of change that is necessary.
 Change focusing on making Quizzing simpler and easier to join; change allowing for a wider variety of motivations to find fulfillment in Quizzing.
 Changes such as moving away from IBQ, or not using the CMA umbrella, are changes towards a Quizzing future that is easier to join, easier to understand, simpler and cheaper to run, and far more sustainable.

-Scott Peterson<br>Former PNW Quizzing District Coordinator
+Scott Peterson<br>Former PNW Quizzing Coordinator

 ### Jeremy Swingle